 WEEKLY UPDATES: The District website www.emeraldcityspeech.org will be updated after each tournament.
 If you have a qualifier, you have three weeks after the last day of the tournament to notify the chair via email.
 Late and last-minute qualification notifications are invalid.
 Please say the student’s name, and exactly how he/she qualified.
 (Example: “Mary McGillicuddy has provisionally qualified for state in Oratory by finishing second at Federal Way.”)

 District Two has a specific number of allotted slots in each event for state.
 There are three possibilities we could face at the end of our final regular season qualifying meet.
 One is that we have the perfect number qualified, for which we would be sincerely thankful.
 More likely, however, is that we will have qualified too many or too few for state.

-IF AFTER INTERLAKE THERE ARE STILL OPEN SLOTS IN AN EVENT, THEY WILL BE OPEN TO CLAIM BY:
+IF AFTER REDMOND THERE ARE STILL OPEN SLOTS IN AN EVENT, THEY WILL BE OPEN TO CLAIM BY:

 --Any student who has been a semifinalist or finalist at any meet in its highest division.

 --Any student who has competed in an event at three or more meets at the highest division.

 IN THE EVENT CLAIMS EXCEED SLOTS, ROUNDS FOR PLAYOFF MAY BE REQUIRED, TO BE SCHEDULED BY DISTRICT CHAIRS.

 ALL OFFICIAL, WSFA-SANCTIONED MEETS ARE DISTRICT 2 QUALIFIERS AT THE FIRST % AWARD OR FIRST AWARDED BREAK, PROVIDED THAT THEY MEET THE NUMERICAL MINIMUMS (PARTICIPATING IN AT LEAST ONE ROUND) BELOW.